 2025-2026 School Year Enrollment Now Open.
 Click Here

-Students that are gifted show great aptitude in intellectual ability.
+Students who are gifted show great aptitude in intellectual ability.
 So why do these students sometimes struggle in school?
 Even though they show great potential, living up to the high expectations set by their teachers, parents, and themselves can lead to stress and disinterest.
+If you have a gifted child struggling at school, continue reading to discover why they may fall behind.

 Historically, the term gifted refers to children with a high potential of becoming successful adults.
-In a school setting, the term “gifted” refers to how well students perform compared to the other students.
+In a school setting, the term “gifted” refers to how well students perform compared to other students.
 The factors that go into identifying students who are gifted include:

 While many people think students who are gifted get perfect grades and scores in school, that isn’t always the case.
 Underachievement, or a discrepancy between a student’s ability and their grades, is common among these children for the following reasons.